Marcelo Barovero: Velez Sarsfield

 In 2008, after one season as a starter in Huracán, Barovero was bought by Vélez Sársfield to compete with Germán Montoya for the position of first choice goalkeeper.
 During the 2009 Clausura he was part of the Vélez team that won the championship, being an unused substitute during the tournament.

 He eventually caught his break during the 2010 Apertura, during which he started in all but three games of his team's runner-up campaign.
 He finished the tournament with only 6 goals conceded in 16 games, and kept a clean sheet in 12 of the games.
 At the end of the tournament, he was awarded the Ubaldo Matildo Fillol Award for being the goalkeeper with the lowest goals-to-games ratio.
 The following semester, Barovero started in all 19 games of Vélez 2011 Clausura winning campaign, and all 12 of the team's Copa Libertadores semifinalist campaign.

 River Plate

 After his successful spell in Velez, in the 2012 Argentine winter transfer window giant River Plate picked him up for a US$250,000 season-long loan.
 He soon became the undisputed starting goalkeeper during his first semester at the club, and upon completion of the loan, River made his move permanent for a reported fee of US$950,000.
 Since then he's been one of the stars of the Argentine side and was named Man of the Match in more than one occasion, but most notably on an intense fixture in the 2013 Copa Sudamericana against Buenos Aires rivals San Lorenzo to advance to the Round of Sixteen.
 He won multiple titles with the squad, most notably the 2015 Copa Libertadores.
 The fans consider him an idol of the team.

-Club Necaxa

-Marcelo Barovero was officially transferred from River Plate to Necaxa of Liga MX, on 9 July 2016.

-C.F.
-Monterrey

-Monterrey football club unveiled May 23, 2018, the signing of Barovero, through the club's Twitter account.
-Barovero arrived for the 2018 Apertura MX tournament as one of the first reinforcements of the team led by Diego Alonso.
-The Argentine came from spending two years with Necaxa, where he won the Copa MX at the Clausura 2018.